joelmathew96/Joel-Mathew/README.md

                     <div class="col-lg-8 text-center">
                         <h2 class="text-white mt-0">We've got what you need!</h2>
                         <hr class="divider light my-4" />
-                        <p class="text-white-50 mb-4">Start Bootstrap has everything you need to get your new website up and running in no time!
-Choose one of our open source, free to download, and easy to use themes!
-No strings attached!</p>
+                        <p class="text-white-50 mb-4">Korea Family Market has all the items that are needed to buy.</p>
                         <a class="btn btn-light btn-xl js-scroll-trigger" href="#services">Get Started!</a>
                     </div>
                 </div>